liam-wiltshire/talks/hackthesystem/content.md

 - Let's be honest - when you came to this talk you probably wanted to see some attacks in action right
 - So let's get on with it!
 - We're going to look at 3 'levels'
- - some really simple potential vulnerabilities - small in scope but very easy
+     - Level 1: some really simple potential vulnerabilities - small in scope but very easy
- - Some that are potentially more damaging, and still fairly easy - these might be your 'high' impact ones
+     - Level 2: Some that are potentially more damaging, and still fairly easy - these might be your 'high' impact ones
- - Some that potentially give up full access to everything, but are more unlikely and harder to pull off
+     - Level 3: Some that potentially give up full access to everything, but are more unlikely and harder to pull off

 ---